nikic/scalar_objects/README.md

 Installation
 ------------

-This extension supports PHP versions 5.4, 5.5, 5.6 and 7.0.
+This extension supports PHP versions 5.4 to 7.1.

 ### Unix